kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ### Configure ClusterIssuers

 By default, KKP installation uses cert-manager to generate TLS certificates for the platform.
-If you didn't decide to change the settings (`kubermatic.certIssuer` in `values.yaml`), you need to create a `ClusterIssuer` object, named `letsencrypt-prod` to enable cert-manager to issue the certificates.
+If you didn't decide to change the settings (`.spec.ingress.certificateIssuer.name` in `kubermatic.yaml`), you need to create a `ClusterIssuer` object, named
+`letsencrypt-prod` to enable cert-manager to issue the certificates.
 Example of this file can be found below.
+If you adjusted this configuration option while preparing the configuration files, make sure to change the `ClusterIssuer` resource name accordingly.

 For other possible options, please refer to the [external documentation](https://cert-manager.io/docs/configuration/).

 ```yaml